Social Justice

 WUUC Advocates for Social Justice (ASJ)

 WUUC’s Advocates for Social Justice (ASJ) work to encourage, support, and coordinate individual and congregational work for human rights, social justice, and environmental responsibility in our local, national, and global communities.
 The congregation strives to integrate social justice education, service, and advocacy in our worship services and religious education programs in accord with UU principles and the long tradition of justice work in the Unitarian and Universalist faith traditions.
 Membership in WUUC’s justice ministries is an open to all members and friends of WUUC.
-For more information, contact the church office at office@wuuc.org.
+For more information, contact the current ASJ Ministries lead Carol Taylor at ctaylor@wuuc.org.

 WUUC is a congregational member of JUUstice Washington, the UU state action network for Washington State.
 WUUC annually supports the Unitarian Universalist Service Committee as well as denominational justice efforts.
 The ASJ Coordinating Council sponsors one worship service plate collection every month.
 The proceeds are donated to a charitable organization or justice advocacy group, with an emphasis on local organizations.

 Individual members and friends of WUUC are active in a wide variety of social justice education, service, and advocacy efforts.
+People also actively participate in the justice actions sponsored nationally by the Unitarian Universalist Association and in service work through the UUSC organization.
 We honor these individual commitments to engage in social and environmental justice work.

 ASJ Coordinating Council